 Direct Bus from Siem Reap to Bangkok

 There are 5 direct bus services from Cambodia to Thailand, they are covered by 3 different companies.
-All the buses we cover all the Cambodia to Bangkok buses, it just depends on whether you want to travel from Siem Reap or Phnom Penh to Bangkok.
+All the buses are Cambodia to Bangkok buses, it just depends on whether you want to travel from Siem Reap or Phnom Penh to Bangkok.
 We’ll cover all 5 of them and how you book the services.
-Be aware that these services may not run at quieter times of the year.
+Be aware that all of these services may not run at quieter times of the year.
 The Siem Reap to Thailand bus services all stop at different locations in Bangkok.
-Of course, you can easily get local buses, tuk-tuks, or taxis in Bangkok, but it’s generally easier to get a long-distance bus closer to your final destination.
-You can also get a bus from Thailand to Cambodia with the same operators.
+Of course, you can easily get local buses, tuk-tuks, or taxis in Bangkok, but it’s generally better to get a long-distance bus that arrives closer to your final destination.
+You can also get the bus from Thailand to Cambodia with the same operators.

-This section also covers the Siem Reap to Bangkok bus schedules.
+This section covers the Siem Reap to Bangkok bus schedules.

 Siem Reap to Bangkok Bus Areas